-Enhancing the video quality and improving the DxO score while not increasing cropping nor power consumption.
+Enhancing the video quality and improving the DXOMARK score while not increasing cropping nor power consumption.
 How?
 In this blog post, you’ll learn about the secrets behind the new Vidhance Horizon Correction feature.

 Overcoming unperfect conditions when filming with smartphone